jonzingale/Haskell/NumberTheory/discrete_dynamics/docs/syntactic_category.md

 - ε relates a model of models to it's prototype model.
 Game of Life written in Game of Life, for instance.

 - η: Let T be a theory of computation that is *wrapped* in the context as a __generic or universal__ computer, Con(T).
 Arrows from Con(T) to another model of computation, Game of Life say, are interpretations such as Conway's original interpretation (gates built with Gosper gliders). η then gives the unique way the theory of computation T is logically given in the theory of Game of Life.

+- "Con(Lan(C)) → C says that there a canonical interpretation of the internal logic of a category C in C itself"

 - w ~ Con∘Lang: Subcategory of generic models?